The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 1996

-* The Headland family moved to Connecticut, just to the north-east of New York.
+* The Headland family moved from the west coast to Connecticut, just to the north-east of New York.

 1999